NHSDigital/nhsuk-react-native-components/NHSBT_TRANSFER.md

 - [Text](src/components/Text.tsx)
 - [WarningCallout](src/components/WarningCallout.tsx)

-\* The Pressable component is not an NHS.UK component but rather serves as a wrapper and enforces a minimu "hit slop" for pressable components to meet accessibility standards.
+\* The Pressable component is not an NHS.UK component but rather serves as a wrapper and enforces a minimum "hit slop" for pressable components to meet accessibility standards.